 Edmonton is a unique combination of a large metropolitan area with a diverse economy that also happens to be affordable.
 Edmonton has done an exceptional job of weathering the awful economic storm that hit the province.
 This resiliency will soon be reflected in the vacancy rates in multifamily buildings.

-Vacancy rates to fall
+Vacancy Rates to fall in 2018

 Last year, vacancy rates varied across the province.
 Some cities experienced regular rates while others had higher vacancy rates.